gitdreambox/PlayGround/mt7688_docs/topub/crossbuild.md

 ![](crossbuild_serialport.jpg)

-* The cross-built module is zipped in `mt7688-cross/node_modules_mips`.
+* The cross-built module is zipped in `mt7688-cross/node_modules_mips` folder.

     ``` bash
     ~/mt7688-cross $ cd node_modules_mips
     ~/mt7688-cross/node_modules_mips $ ls
     ```

 * Upload the compressed module to Linkit Smart 7688.

     ``` bash
-    ~/mt7688-cross/node_modules_mips $ scp foo-module-x.y.z.tar.gz root@192.168.0.100:/root/app
+    ~/mt7688-cross/node_modules_mips $ scp foo-module-x.y.z.tar.gz root@192.168.0.109:/root/app
     ```
 ![](crossbuild_scp_to_7688.jpg)

-Note: Replace `192.168.0.100` to which your Linkit Smart 7688 allocates.
+    * Note: Replace `192.168.0.100` to which your Linkit Smart 7688 allocates.
 Replace the remote folder `/root/app` to where you like to put this module to.

 * ssh into Linkit Smart 7688.

-* Switch into the folder where you just uploaded to, and uncompress the zipped file.
+* Switch into the folder where you just uploaded to, and uncompress the zipped file into `node_modules/`.

     ``` bash
     > cd app